Changed Block Tracking for OpenStack

 - CBT is supported for OpenStack streaming backups only.

 - CBT is supported for OpenStack instances created from cinder volumes only.
-For OpenStack instances created from glance images, CBT will be disabled.
+For OpenStack instances created from glance images, CBT is disabled.

-- If a CBT-enabled backup operation fails for any reason, a new reference point will not be created, and the next CBT-enabled backup run will run from the last reference point.
+- If a CBT-enabled backup operation fails for any reason, a new reference point is not created, and the next CBT-enabled backup runs from the last reference point.

-- If an instance is in a POWER OFF state, then CBT will be disabled.
-The backup operations will be full backups.
+- If an instance is in a POWER OFF state, then CBT is disabled, and backup operations are full backups.

 For more information, see Enable or Disable Changed Block Tracking for OpenStack.